x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/load-balancing.md

 In this Layer 7 scenario, a single namespace, mail.contoso.com, is deployed for all the HTTP protocol clients.
 The load balancer doesn't maintain session affinity.
 Since the load balancer is configured for Layer 7, there is SSL termination and the load balancer knows the destination URL.

-We recommend this configuration for Exchange 2016.
+We recommend this configuration for Exchange 2016 and Exchange 2019.
 The load balancer is configured to check the health of the destination Mailbox servers in the load balancing pool, and a health probe is configured on each virtual directory.

 For example, as long as the Outlook on the web health probe response is healthy, the load balancer will keep the destination Mailbox server in the Outlook on the web load balancing pool.
 However, if the Outlook on the web health probe fails for any reason, then the load balancer removes the target Mailbox server from the load balancing pool for Outlook on the web requests.
 In this example, health is per-protocol, which means that if the health probe fails, only the affected client protocol is directed to another server.